willGraham01/TrawidoksLegacy/appendix/appendix-character-summary.md

 (Human) The current owner of the Trawidok racecourse, and attached boarding house.
 He runs the racecourse as a business, hosting events for the social elite.

+## Teodor Kalka

+(Human) A stablehand working for the Baron-Sir.
+He sold his father's land and farm animals - including the horse that his father had bonded with via the rite of passage - to the Baron when entering his employ.

 ## Hierim Lempicki

+FIXME
 (Human) Trawidok's self-designated chronicler of history.
 The closest thing Trawidok has to an ealdorman.

 ## Malon Daxidor

+FIXME
 (Half-elf) Innkeeper at the Horsewhistle, whose elven lineage comes from some of the first settlers that founded Trawidok.
 His role as innkeeper has mostly made him a keeper of the peace, and keen to stay neutral in light of the recent divisions in Trawidok's population.

+## (Lord) Haythem Sinclair

+FIXME
+(Human) An important noble who will make an appearance [during the party's introduction to the Baron-Sir](../scenes/04a-meeting-the-baron.md).

 ## Ginter Dijkstra